High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Comparison to exact results of the SIAM

 However, the exact diagonalization of the SIAM is not possible for $\rho(\omega)$ of \ceq{box_like_DOS}.
 Hence, we have determined a set of four optimized bath energy levels ${\epsilon_n}$ and hoppings ${t_n}$ with the resulting hybridization function

-in order to mimic the continuous bath of \ceq{box_like_DOS} in the best way possible within a discretized ED scheme.
+in order to mimic the continuous bath of \ceq{box_like_DOS} in the best way possible within a discretized ED scheme\cite{Caffarel1994,Koch2008}.
 Following a somewhat similar strategy as in the ED algorithms for DMFT, we determine our bath parameters such that the norm

 is minimized.
 For an inverse temperature $\beta=20$, which was used for all numerical calculations presented in this paper, we have $\epsilon_n ={-0.7, -0.15, 0.15, 0.7}$ and $t_n={0.45,0.34,0.34,0.45}$.
-Note also that, since we are considering the particle-hole symmetric case, all two-particle quantities are purely real, while the self-energy is purely imaginary.
+Note also that, since we are considering the particle-hole symmetric case, all two-particle quantities are purely real, while the self-energy is purely imaginary\footnote{Let us stress, however, that our decomposition scheme holds equally in parameter regimes where particle-hole symmetry is broken.}.
 Unless mentioned otherwise, calculations are performed with a frequency grid of $128\times128\times256$ Matsubara frequencies for the $\Phi$-functions, while grids of $128\times256$ and $256$ are chosen for $\KK$ and $\K$ respectively.